 In extreme cases when faced with the ultimate test of survival of the nation itself, and the ominous prospect of the destruction of any hope of wellbeing or of future work prospects for the nation's youth and for future generations, politicians are faced with an impasse.

-Option B) they stumble on resigned to their fate, trying to steal anything they can before it's too late, in ... _OMISSIS_
+Option B) they stumble on resigned to their fate, trying to steal anything they can before it's too late, in order to save themselves and their descendants.

 The option of choice will obviously be dictated by the moral fibre of the politicians in question.